Table of Contents

 What Are The Common Symptoms Of Migraine?

-- Pre-migraine symptoms include neck stiffness, increased thirst, change in mood, constipation, increased yawning, cravings.
+- Pre-migraine symptoms include neck stiffness, increased thirst, change in mood, constipation, increased yawning, and cravings.

 - Aura includes auditory, visual, or physical disturbances like seeing shapes, numbness, or hearing phantom noises.